Dog Bite Lawsuit Representation

 The dog owner may not be liable if you were trespassing on private property when the attack occurred.
 For example, if you crossed through the dog owner’s yard and their dog attacked you, the owner is likely not liable, even if the animal had a history of violent behavior.
 Similarly, if you provoked an animal by hitting it, kicking it, yelling at it, or throwing objects at it, the dog owner liable will probably not be liable for any resulting attack.
 Note that children are typically exempt from trespassing rules when it comes to premises liability, meaning the owner could still be liable if their dog attacks a child who was trespassing.

-How to Report a Dog Bite in Louisiana
+What to Do After a Dog Bite Attack in Baton Rouge?

 Is a Dog Bite Really That Serious?